Centennial Park

 H. PLAYGROUND - The playground in Centennial Park is surrounded by trees that offer a large and shady place for families to explore and play in a beautiful park setting.

 I. SUNKEN GARDENS - The Sunken Gardens is a beloved feature of Centennial Park.
-This well-maintained garden area features an array of growth of blooms, and a secluded place to enjoy an afternoon picnic.
+This well-maintained garden area features an array of blooms, and a secluded place to enjoy an afternoon picnic.
 It is also the location of many park weddings.
-For more information about hosting an event at this location please contact Metro Park at 615.862.8400
+For more information about hosting an event at this location please contact Metro Park at 615.862.8400.
+Also, to commemorate Taylor Swift’s use of the Park, her mention of it in her song Invisible String, and her sold out 2023 Eras Tour Nashville dates, a the City of Nashville commemorated a bench in her honor within the Garden.

 J. DOG PARK - Centennial Dog Park is located across from the main area of the park on 31st Avenue North on Parthenon Avenue and Park Plaza with separate areas for small and large breed dogs to socialize, play, and explore in the fenced area.